 The Boy and the Elephant

-Erarta Museum presents an exhibition of monumental sculptures by the Italian artist Stefano Bombardieri encouraging the viewers to see the world through the eyes of a child
+Erarta Museum presented an exhibition of monumental sculptures by the Italian artist Stefano Bombardieri encouraging the viewers to see the world through the eyes of a child

 Gigantic animals caught in the trap of contemporary culture

 Sculptures designed to prevent the atrophy of imagination

 An old man who remembered a lot and forgot even more once described an easy way to envision Omniscience.
 One only needs to ask oneself how many objects one can observe at a time without counting them.
 One?
 Well, naturally, there’s not much to count.
 Two – basically the same.
 That also goes for three.
 But with four and five, one can’t help counting.
 No matter how fast it happens, our brain does the calculation.
 ‘As soon as you manage to hold a million things in your mind without counting them, Omniscience will dawn on you,’ laughed the old man.